balazskreith/hamok-ts/docs/index.md

 In general, if you just want to share key-value map or queue between two instance and you need it fast use Redis.
 If you need to apply distributed lock to access a key in redis, Hamok can come into the picture as RAFT gives you atomicity.
 Hamok can also be used to elect a leader in the cluster giving some special management job to one instance amongst the replicated many.

+### What if the import/export is too large?

+Well, I have not designed my neat lightweight distributed object storage to store billions of entries, but in this case contact me and we can discuss the possibility of adding a feature to export the snapshot in chunks.